maldrasen/artificer/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at maldrasen@gmail.com.
-The project team will review and investigate all complaints, and will respond in a way that it deems appropriate to the circumstances.
-The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project lead at maldrasen@gmail.com.
+He's a grouchy demonic dragon and will review and investigate all complaints, and will respond in a way that he deems appropriate to the circumstances.
+He is bound by ancient rites to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.

-Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

 ## Attribution